Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: The theoretical model

-Besides the {\it fiducial} model described above, we also explore two alternative models aimed at increasing the UV luminosities of galaxies at very high-redshifts.
-This is motivated by the over-abundance of bright sources detected by JWST at $z \gsim 11$, as discussed in what follows.
+Besides the fiducial model described above, we also explore two alternative models aimed at increasing the UV luminosities of galaxies at very high redshifts.
+This is motivated by the overabundance of bright sources detected by JWST at $z \gsim 11$, as discussed in what follows.